ralph/RailsCamp-Hamburg-2011-Website/texts/5_sponsoring.md

 position: 5
 ---

-Railscamp Hamburg 2011 offers you three options for sponsorship of the
+Show your support!
+Railscamp Hamburg 2011 needs you:

-event:
+Ruby Sponsor: 2.000 Euro + 19% German VAT

-1. Banner 125x125px: 500 Euro + 19% German VAT
+Icon Sponsor 260x125px: 1.000 Euro + 19% German VAT
-1. Banner 250x125px: 1.000 Euro + 19% German VAT
+Icon Sponsor 125x125px: 500 Euro + 19% German VAT

-1. Railscamp Party Night Sponsorship: Please ask us.
+There will be only one Ruby Sponsor, who will get a special presentation.
+Ask for it.

-All banners link from our frontpage to your landing page.
+All buttons link from our frontpage to your landing page.
-All banners are rotating on our frontpage.
+All buttons are rotating on our frontpage.
 All in JPG.
 All sponsors can place handout ad material at the event.
-All sponsors will be shown on name tags and at the location.
+All sponsor logos will be shown on name tags and at the location.

 Please get in contact with us for more detailed information.